decentfund/lightpaper/README.md

 ### The scope of usage
 Basically, any Motley crew can use KYODO as a glue.

 All kind of DAO can run their community on the KYODO platform.
 KYODO can cover fields:
-- Sturt ups
+- Start ups
 - Local development (economic  and political)
 - Charity
 - Activism

-KYODO's main ambitions are:
+Kyodo's main ambitions are:
 - high activity of members;
 - self-motivation and self-responsibility of members;
 - hyper-flexibility to handle high liquidity of members and tasks;